klayu/t2/content/en/blog/passive-income-on-h1b.md

 TOTAL SAVED A MONTH : 83$

-## Keeping your Parents Safe as a Immigrant on H1B
+## Quick Sidenote : Keeping your Parents Safe as a Immigrant on H1B

 As a Immigrant, me and my spouse left our home country to settle in US.